Trac-Systems/hypertokens/README.md

 Use the commands in the Trac20 section to deploy, mint, transfer.

+To simulate transactions, append a "--sim 1" to your Trac20 commands.

 Chat system is enabled.

 To enable log output in the terminal (what's minting), set the following to true in the index.js: